object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

     stack
     LIFO (last in, first out)
-       an :term:`abstract data type` representing an ordered sequence of objects, in which only the most recently added object can be directly accessed.
+       An :term:`abstract data type` representing an ordered sequence of objects, in which only the most recently added object can be directly accessed.